mckavanaugh/NU-Cybersecurity-Bootcamp-Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the elk-playbook.yml file to Ansible directory.
+- Copy the complete_playbook.yml file to /etc/ansible directory.
-- Update the hosts file to include the webserver machines and the ELK machine.
+- Update the complete_playbook.yml file to include "hosts: 'name of your elk server or group'" for the server you will be installing the ELK stack.
+In addition, be sure to update the value of the "hosts" key to indicate where you will install Filebeat and Metricbeat respectively.
-- Run the playbook, and navigate to http://[ELKserverPublicIP]:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook then navigate to http://[ELKserverPublicIP]:5601/app/kibana to check that the installation worked as expected.